aristanetworks/avd/docs/howto/inventory_organisation/README.md

 2. **One file per purpose within a group folder**: Split `fabric.yml`, `default_interfaces.yml`, and `network_services.yml` rather than growing a single file.
 Each file can then be reviewed, templated, or overridden independently.

-3. **Inherit via the group hierarchy instead of duplicating**: Define shared settings (loopback pools, BGP policies, MTU) at the highest common parent group.
+3. **Inherit via the group hierarchy instead of duplicating**: Define shared settings (loopback pools, BGP policies) at the highest common parent group.
 Only define overrides at the child level.

 4. **Keep `hosts.yml` focused on structure, not variables**: `hosts.yml` should only contain group hierarchy and `ansible_host` values.
 All variable content belongs in `group_vars/`.